codaxy/tdo/README.md

 # tdo

+A hackable To-do list suitable for handling a range of tasks.

+Tdo strives for minimalism and offers deep customizability via CSS and Markdown.

 [Open](https://tdo.cxjs.io),

 [install](https://github.com/codaxy/tdo/releases/tag/1.0.0) it for Windows,

 Or get it for android by visiting it through Chrome and click 'add to your homescreen'.

----

-A hackable To-do list suitable for handling a range of tasks.

-Tdo strives for minimalism and offers deep customizability via CSS and Markdown.
+&nbsp;

 ## Install & Run